MarkisGardner/100DaysOfCode/README.md

 Name: TeachFractions</p>
 Notes:  This doesn't just do the computations but explains how to do it as if it is teaching a student.</p>
 I finished subtracting - now I only need to clean up the code and add more explanations.

+<h2>Day 12: 6/22/2024</h2>
+<h4>Project:  Teach adding, subtracting, multiplying and dividing of fractions.</h4>
+Name: TeachFractions</p>
+Notes:  This doesn't just do the computations but explains how to do it as if it is teaching a student.</p>
+I cleaned up multiplication and division.